wenzhengli-etal/wenzhengli-etal.github.io/_pages/about.md

 Before my Ph.D., I worked as a Project Assistant at the Tompkins County Department of Social Services, contributing to the [Mobility-as-a-Services (Maas) pilot project](https://learn.sharedusemobilitycenter.org/wp-content/uploads/Tompkins__SUMC_MOD-On-Ramp-Program-Lessons-Learned-Webinar_June-23-2020.pdf), funded by the Federal Transit Administration (FTA) and the Shared-Use Mobility Center (SUMC).
 My work focused on developing more equitable and affordable multi-modal mobility solutions for socially vulnerable communities, including older adults, individuals with disabilities, and low-income populations.

-I hold a **Master’s in Regional Planning (MRP) from Cornell University**, where my research focused on green justice and non-market environmental valuation using hedonic modeling.
+I hold a Master’s in Regional Planning (MRP) from Cornell University, where my research focused on green justice and non-market environmental valuation using hedonic modeling.